AFTER THE BAR/BAT MITZVAH

-Just because throwing a grand reception with 200 of your son’s closest friends and family members may not be on the agenda for your family’s Bar Mitzvah Tour in Israel, that doesn’t mean that the party has to stop as soon as the Torah scroll gets closed.
-Celebrating your son’s Bar Mitzvah in Israel can be just as special (if not more so), and the possibilities are limitless.
+Just because throwing a grand reception with 200 of your kid’s closest friends and family members may not be on the agenda for your family’s Bat or Bar Mitzvah Tour in Israel, that doesn’t mean that the party has to stop as soon as the Torah scroll gets closed.
+Celebrating your child becoming bar/bat mitzvah in Israel can be just as special (if not more so), and the possibilities are limitless.

 The (Not So) Basic Brunch Option

-Taking the family out for a celebratory meal after the Bar Mitzvah ceremony is a great way to continue the festive mood and honor all the hard work and preparation that went into your son’s Aliyah to the Torah.
+Taking the family out for a celebratory meal after the bar/bat mitzvah ceremony is a great way to continue the festive mood and honor all the hard work and preparation that went into your child’s Aliyah to the Torah.
 If the Torah-reading is going to be at the Kotel or Robinson’s Arch (the egalitarian section of the Kotel plaza), there are plenty of good choices right in the Old City (many places will require a reservation, and for larger parties you may be asked to choose from a limited number of closed menu options).

-After the Bar Mitzvah ceremony, you might be interested in enjoying a short activity for the family to participate in together.
+After the bar/bat mitzvah ceremony, you might be interested in enjoying a short activity for the family to participate in together.
 There’s something for everyone, depending on your tastes and interests.

-Kick it up a notch and celebrate the Bar Mitzvah boy with an adrenaline-filled activity that everyone will love.
+Kick it up a notch and celebrate the bar/bat mitzvah kid with an adrenaline-filled activity that everyone will love.
 Go off-roading on a thrilling ATV adventure; try rappelling down the side of a mountain or even down the walls of the Old City; train with elite Israeli Special Forces security experts; go zip-lining or bungee-jumping; or even take off on a flying ATV or helicopter ride.

-You may wish to take some time for more reflective and commemorative experiences as your son reaches this major milestone.
+You may wish to take some time for more reflective and commemorative experiences as your child reaches this major milestone.
 Many families choose to plant a tree in honor of a loved one.
 You may also wish to plan a visit to Yad Vashem, Israel’s official Holocaust Memorial and Museum.
-Your son may also be interested in participating in the Bar Mitzvah Twinning Program at Yad Vashem, which will allow him to honor the memory of an individual child who died at the hands of the Nazis before reaching his Bar Mitzvah.
+You may also be interested in the Bar/Bat Mitzvah Twinning Program at Yad Vashem, which will allow your family to honor the memory of an individual child who died at the hands of the Nazis before becoming a bar/bat mitzvah.

-If you’re planning a Bar Mitzvah Tour in Israel, it may be useful to have some local support to help with logistics.
+If you’re planning a Bat or Bar Mitzvah Tour in Israel, it may be useful to have some local support to help with logistics.
 There’s a lot to think about: finding an amazing location for the ceremony, connecting with a local rabbi, choosing an amazing photographer, organizing a celebratory meal, and more!
-Your Bar Mitzvah boy has dedicated so much time and energy into preparing for this momentous occasion, you and he will want the whole day to be absolutely perfect.
+Your bar/bat mitzvah kid has dedicated so much time and energy in preparation for this momentous occasion, you’ll both want the whole day to be absolutely perfect.